 James Tanoos, a Purdue Polytechnic professor with many years of practical expertise in the global supply chain, won the best presenter award at the 2nd World Conference on Mechanical Engineering (WCME).

-Purdue Polytechnic's seniors in the School of Engineering Technology got to showcase all the ways they've learned-by-doing during the Tech Expo, where they helped international industry partners solve real-world engineering problems.
+During last spring's Tech Expo, Purdue Polytechnic seniors in the School of Engineering Technology showcased many ways they've "learned by doing" through projects for international industry partners to solve real-world engineering problems.